veertuinc/anka-click-scripts/README.md

 It requires at a minimum one variable name.
 The first variable in the condition is the image to be waited for on screen.

 ```
-if desired_image rule
+if desired_image (target_image)
 ```

-The rules to execute can be split onto separate lines using `end`.
+The rules to execute can be split onto separate lines and wrapped using `end`.
 The example below will, if `input_image` exists, type the password and hit return.

 ```
 if input_image